parthkhare/Machine-Learning-for-Public-Polcy/Improving_Pipeline_II/README.md

 	- Addresses section for non-policy audience and self reference
 	- First hand impressions from data

-### Broad Assumptions/Model Limitations
-+ Used sample gid size: Increasing grid size might alter performances
-	- particularly since KNN took average of 18 hours even under optimal kdtree assumptions
-+ Excluded features with high categories: teacher, studentid, geography (/overlaps with school district)
-+ Inclusion of other attributes (e.g. demographic from census) might also affect/improve performance
-+ With the growth of the program and subsequently more training data one can expect a potential improvement in prediction

 ### Repository Structure
 - data: Donor's Choose data used for the model
 - charts: from the model run